-d safe zone defined as 40 \pm 10 abduction, 15 \pm 10 anteversion for cup for abductor mechanism horizontal and vertical offset of a cup, nor the frequency of different femoral head sizes, cup position zone, and abductor mechanism zone.
-However, HD patients had significantly higher acetabular inclination angle and height of greater trochanter when compared to control patients.
+HD patients and Control patients did not significantly differ in acetabular shell size, cup anteversion angle, the horizontal and vertical offset of a cup, nor the frequency of different femoral head sizes, cup position zone, and abductor mechanism zone.
+However, HD patients had significantly higher acetabular inclination angle and height of greater trochanter when compared to Control patients.